-Sex Industry Slavery: Protecting Canada’s Youth
+Sex Industry Slavery in Present-Day Canada: Protecting Canada’s Youth

 Sexual exploitation and human sex trafficking is a multi-billion-dollar international industry that preys on youth.
 Written by veteran police officer Robert Chrismas, Sex Industry Slavery is an impactful read for anyone who wants to know more about this serious Canadian problem.